sharetribe/flex-docs/src/docs/the-new-sharetribe/tutorial-landing-pag/index.md

 to edit your landing page, you can use the same editor for the other pages.

-### Next: landing page
+### Next: listing type

-That's it for layout!
+That's it for landing page!
 Next, it's time to start configuring how listings in your marketplace work.
 [Go to Step 4: Adjust listing type](/the-new-sharetribe/tutorial-listing-type/).